-Having worked with music students at both the elementary and high school, I understand the importance of an engaging performance.
+Having worked with music students at both Elementary and high schools, I understand the importance of an engaging performance.
 Sasha and Koca delivered such a performance with ease.
 The students (and parents and staff) loved the passion and energy exuded by these artists.
 Jennifer MacInnes, Band Director, Madeira Park Elementary

-Through a progressive series of fun multi-day workshops students will have the opportunity to experiment with and learn to play a variety of traditional West African percussion instruments, also learning ancient songs and typical dance movements and their historical and cultural context.
-Over the course of the residency, each group of students will learn a different rhythm, song, and/or dance.
-Schools may chose to hold a concert at the end of the residency where students have the opportunity to perform what they have learned in front of their peers.
+Through a progressive series of fun multi-day workshops, students will have the opportunity to experiment with and learn to play a variety of traditional West African percussion instruments, also learning songs and typical dance movements and their cultural context.
+Over the course of the residency, each group of students will learn a different rhythm, song and/or dance.
+Schools may chose to hold a concert at the end of the residency where students have the opportunity to perform what they have learned in front of their peers and parents.
 Schools may book between 2-30 days consecutively or separately.

-Through a progressive series of fun multi-day workshops students will have the opportunity to experiment with, and learn to play, a variety of traditional West African percussion instruments, also learning ancient songs and typical dance movements, as well as their historical and cultural context.
-Over the course of the residency, each group of students will learn a different rhythm, song, and/or dance, which together with Kunda they will prepare and practice.
+Through a progressive series of fun multi-day workshops, students will have the opportunity to experiment with and learn to play a variety of traditional West African percussion instruments, also learning songs and typical dance movements, as well as their cultural context.
+Over the course of the residency, each group of students will learn a different rhythm, song and/or dance, which together with Kunda they will prepare and practice.
 Schools may choose to hold a concert at the end of the residency where students have the opportunity to perform what they have learned in front of their peers and parents.
 Schools may book from 1 up to 8 weeks of study.